flutter/flutter/engine/src/flutter/impeller/README.md

 ## Try Impeller in Flutter

-Impeller is available under the `--enable-impeller` flag on iOS and Android.
+Impeller is available under the `--enable-impeller` flag on iOS, Android, and macOS Desktop.
 This flag can be specified to `flutter run`.

 If the application needs to be launched with Impeller enabled without using the Flutter tool, follow the platform specific steps below.

-### iOS
+### iOS and macOS Desktop

 To your `Info.plist` file, add under the top-level `<dict>` tag:
 ```